google-deepmind/mujoco/doc/XMLreference.rst

   such shortcut is encountered, the parser creates a :el:`general` actuator and sets its dynprm, gainprm and biasprm attributes to the internal defaults shown above, regardless of any default settings.
-It then adjusts dyntype, gaintype and biastype depending on the shortcut, parses any custom attributes (beyond the common ones), and translates them into regular attributes (i.e. attributes of the :el:`general` actuator type) as explained here.
+It then adjusts dyntype, gaintype and biastype depending on the shortcut, parses any custom attributes (beyond the common ones), and translates them into regular attributes (i.e., attributes of the :el:`general` actuator type) as explained here.
 | This element creates a direct-drive actuator.
 The underlying :el:`general` attributes are set as follows:

 ========= ======= ========= =======